 After you have successfully typed the above commands in command prompt window, you need to restart the computer to see the changes.

 If the WMI service is still consuming excessive CPU resource, move to next step.

 Uninstall the Process under Event Viewer

 It is vital to track down the program that is creating this problem associated with a particular WMI process (WMI Provider Host) and stop or uninstall the culprit application.

-If WMI process is still eating up the CPU resources, you need to narrow down to the specific application that is forcing the WMI process to function abnormally.
+If the WMI process is still eating up the CPU resources, you need to narrow down to the specific application that is forcing the WMI process to function abnormally.
 The following steps will find the main reason behind this unwanted situation.

 Press Windows logo key and X together on the keyboard.
 Now open Event Viewer.
 From the top menu, select View and turn on “Show Analytics and Debug Logs”.